Danegrove School Parent Code of Conduct

 Social media websites are being used increasingly to fuel campaigns and complaints against schools, Headteachers, school staff, and in some cases other parents/students.
 The Governors considers the use of social media websites being used in this way as unacceptable and not in the best interests of the children or the whole school community.
 Any concerns you may have must be made through the appropriate channels by speaking to the class teacher, the Headteacher or the Chair of Governors, so they can be dealt with fairly, appropriately and effectively for all concerned.

-In the event that any student or parent/carer of a child/ren being educated in the school is found to be posting libellous or defamatory comments on Facebook or other social network sites, they will be reported to the appropriate 'report abuse' section of the network site.
+In the event that any student or parent/carer of a child/children being educated in the school is found to be posting libellous or defamatory comments on Facebook or other social network sites, they will be reported to the appropriate 'report abuse' section of the network site.
 All social network sites have clear rules about the content, which can be posted, on the site and they provide robust mechanisms to report contact or activity which breaches this.
 The school will also expect that any parent/carer or student removes such comments immediately.

 In serious cases the school will also consider its legal options to deal with any such misuse of social networking and other sites.
 Additionally, and perhaps more importantly is the issue of cyber bullying and the use by one child or a parent to publicly humiliate another by inappropriate social network entry.
 We will take and deal with this as a serious incident of school bullying.
 Thankfully such incidents are extremely rare.